SvenWesterlaken/sportunite-angular/README.md

 ## Use backend Batch Files

-create a file in the root directory: `locations.txt` And add this as content of that file:
+create a file in the root directory: `locations.txt`.
+And add this as content of that file:
 ```
 NEO4J="[Path to Neo4J folder that includes the bin folder]"
 MONGO_DB_PATH="[Path to MongoDB folder that includes the bin folder]"